Are You Smarter Than a 5th Grader?

 Skipping the “Learn” phase

 I’ve watched adults jump straight to the games, thinking the flashcards are too slow.
-On top of that, the problem?
-The algorithm won’t know what you’re weak on, so you keep seeing the same easy cards and miss the gaps It's one of those things that adds up..
+The problem?
+The algorithm won’t know what you’re weak on, so you keep seeing the same easy cards and miss the gaps Simple, but easy to overlook.
+That alone is useful..

 Relying on “type‑in” only